 This Steam Deck review tale is one of adaptation, revelation, and rebellion.
 Adaptation, that is, to an ever-changing world that demands agility from its devices; revelation as to what a handheld gaming device today is capable of; and rebellion against the notion that PC gamers would forever be relegated to the dark corners of the world, eyes fused to their best gaming laptop.

-Steam Deck review: Pricing and availability
+Steam Deck: Price and availability

 Valve made it clear in the order email that customers would have "3 days (72 hours) from receipt of their order email to make their purchase, before their reservation is released to the next person in the queue."
 Those with reservations then had to part with either $399 (£349) for the 64GB Steam Deck, $529 (£459) for the 256GB version, or $649 (£569) for the 512GB, depending on their initial reservation.

-The difference between models is negligible, with the main difference being internal storage capacity.
+The difference between models is negligible, with the main difference of course being internal storage capacity.
 Since there's space to slot in an SD card for every model, as well as the potential to upgrade the NVMe SSD inside the larger two, there's hardly a reason to go for the more expensive option.

 The major advantage for those opting for the more expensive 512GB model is the anti-glare etched glass screen, which is great for taking the Deck out in the sun.
 The list of exclusive additions includes a special colour logo on your carrying case (woohoo), although you still get essentially the same case with every model: a Steam Community profile bundle, which is simply some cosmetics for your Steam profile; and an exclusive virtual keyboard theme that's actually quite funky (see image above).